Singapore Food Guide

 Nasi Lemak (椰浆饭)

-Fragrant rice cooked in coconut milk and pandan leaves, served with fried chicken, ikan bilis (fried anchovies), peanuts, cucumber, and sambal chili paste.
-It's a popular breakfast and lunch dish.
+Rice cooked in coconut milk and pandan leaves, served with fried chicken, ikan bilis (fried anchovies), peanuts, cucumber, and sambal chili.
+A common breakfast and lunch plate.

 Allergens: